 Ready for the good news about cannabis?
-It’s legal for recreational use in 15 states and for medical use in 36 — and business is booming.
+It’s legal for recreational use in 18 states and for medical use in 38 (it’s legal for both in Washington, DC) — and business is booming.
 More than two-thirds of Americans, of all backgrounds and political persuasions, support legalization.
 Things are definitely pretty great right now if you’re a fan of 4/20.

 Unless you’re Black.

 We’ll be blunt: Sure, legalization is awesome, but most of the people making money in the cannabis industry are white and most of the people getting arrested for cannabis possession are Black.
 We have to do better.
-Join us in urging Congress to pass the MORE Act.
+Tell your senators to legalize cannabis and help those who have been hurt by its criminalization.
 Legalization will only work if justice is baked right in.